 Some web browsers have a “Do Not Track” feature that lets a user have the browser notify websites that the user does not want to have his or her online activities tracked.
-The CF Foundation's website currently does not respond to such browser-initiated signals.
+The Site does not respond to such browser-initiated signals.
 Regarding any potential external tracking, please consult external website policies regarding their tracking practices and their responses to Do Not Track signals.

 Social Plug-In Data

-The Site may use interfaces with social media websites like Facebook, Google+, LinkedIn, Twitter, or others.
-If you use these to access interfaces to login or to share information about your experience on the Sites with others, we may collect information from these third-party services.
+The Site may use interfaces with social media websites like Facebook, Instagram, LinkedIn, Twitter, YouTube, or others.
+If you use these to access interfaces to login or to share information about your experience on the Site with others, we may collect information from these third-party services.
 In addition, the interfaces may allow the social media website to connect your visit of the Site to your personally identifiable information.

 Links to Other Sites

-We may provide links to other websites for your convenience and information, but we do not operate these websites and are not responsible for their privacy practices or content.
-Please review those websites' privacy policies and contact the operators of those websites directly if you have any questions about their practices.
+We may provide links to other websites for your convenience and information, but we do not operate those websites and are not responsible for their privacy practices or content, nor do we have control over the security of those websites.
+Please review those websites’ privacy policies and contact the operators of those websites directly if you have any questions about their practices.

 International Data Transfers

-This website is intended to only be used in the United States and, accordingly, we may transfer your personal information to our offices in the U.S.; but may also transfer it to service providers in various other countries.
+This website is intended for a United States audience and, accordingly, if you use our website, personal information about you will be transferred to our offices in the U.S.; but we may also transfer it to service providers in various other countries.
 The laws, regulations, and standards in these jurisdictions may not be equivalent to the laws in your country of residence.
-By using our services, including the Site, or by providing us your personal information, you consent to the international transfer of the information.
+You understand that those transfers are necessary to provide our services, including the Site.

 This Site is intended for use by adults.
 If you are between the ages of 13 and 18 years old, you may use this Site only if: (i) your use has been approved by your parent or legal guardian, (ii) you use the Site under the supervision of your parent or legal guardian, and (iii) your parent or legal guardian has agreed to our Terms of Agreement (and any additional registration agreements, if applicable) on your behalf.